ZeyaWang/ACE/README.md

 - `--cluster_std`: Defines the sample standard deviation.
 - `--seed`: Sets the random seed for reproducibility.

 To automate the generation of all simulations, run the script `make_sim.py`.
 This will create shell scripts for submitting jobs to a SLURM cluster, ensuring that all simulated datasets are generated efficiently.
+Simply adapt the script to match your computing environment and directory paths as needed.

 #### **2. Compute Internal Scores and Dip Test Results**
 For each simulated dataset, internal scores and dip test results must be computed across all embedding spaces.